wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/configure-elasticsearch-cluster.rst

 In this example, a cluster of three nodes will be configured, which is the minimum number of nodes recommended.

-Remember to configure first all Elasticsearch nodes as previously done at `Elastic Stack installation guide <https://documentation.wazuh.com/current/installation-guide/installing-elastic-stack/>`_.
+First of all, it is ncessary to configure all Elasticsearch nodes as previously done at `Elastic Stack installation guide <https://documentation.wazuh.com/current/installation-guide/installing-elastic-stack/>`_.

 1. Once all Elasticsearch machines are up and running, it is important to configure the cluster on each of them at ``/etc/elasticsearch/elasticsearch.yml``: